cmwang-cottageclothing/semantic-ui-prac/cover/Readme.md

 It removes bottom margin of the last child element.

-A `segment` can be combined with `vertical`.
+A `segment` can be combined with `vertical` as stated:
 > [A vertical segment formats content to be aligned as part of a vertical group](https://semantic-ui.com/elements/segment.html#vertical-segment)

 In fact, it will remove margin, left padding, right padding and bottom border for an element.

 ### An `inverted` segment

 As explained in [official document](https://semantic-ui.com/elements/segment.html#inverted), an `inverted` segment have its colors inverted for contrast.
 However, this class **does not apply to descendent elements**.
-It should be added to descendent elements to keep visual consistence.
+It should be added to descendant elements to keep visual consistence.
 For example, the `<h1>` element in the `<nav>` has to be decorated with `inverted`.
 Otherwise, the color will not be consistent.

 ### Custom CSS code for layout